shakebugs/shake-docs/docs/flutter/configuration-and-data/activity-history.md

 ### Network traffic

 Shake provides you a wrapper for dart:io HttpClient class which allows you to track network traffic.
-Additionally, if you are using dio or http packages for sending network requsts, you can use one our extensions.
+Additionally, if you use dio or http packages for sending network requsts, you can use one of the extensions below.

 #### dart:io

 Use ShakeHttpClient wrapper class to perform network requests.
-All network requests sent with the ShakeHttpClient instance will be visible on the dashboard.
+All network requests sent with the ShakeHttpClient instance will be visible in Activity history.

 ```dart title="main.dart"
 // highlight-next-line